siddharth-kumar182002/Web_Annotator/README.md

 The Webpage Annotator Chrome Extension is designed to be user-friendly and efficient, ensuring that you can easily annotate and organize information from the web.
 Its features are tailored to meet the needs of users who require a reliable and persistent way to highlight and note important information on webpages.
 By integrating this extension into your browser, you can enhance your productivity and make your web browsing experience more informative and organized.

-We welcome contributions to this project.
-If you have any suggestions or improvements, please fork the repository and create a pull request with your changes.
-This project is licensed under the MIT License, allowing you to freely use and modify it.

 In conclusion, the Webpage Annotator Chrome Extension is a versatile and essential tool for anyone looking to enhance their web browsing experience through effective and persistent annotations.
 Whether you are highlighting key points or adding insightful notes, this extension provides a seamless and customizable solution for all your annotation needs.